andreaswwilson/webutvikling-react-typescript-redux-mern/README.md

 # How to run on gitpod

-In gitpod everthing should set up automatically.
+In gitpod everthing should set up automatically - we have testet it multiple times but it takes a couple of mimutes to build so have some pation.
+If you need to start the project again go to the root folder and run npm start

 Client is running on localhost:3000 and server is running on localhost:5000

-If you need to start the project again go to the root folder and run npm start

-## To start only server
-cd server
+## If gitpod doesnt fix automatically
+Open two terminals
+In terminal 1:
-npm start
+cd server -> npm install -> npm start
-## To start only client
-cd client
+In terminal 2:
-npm start
+cd client -> npm install -> npm start

 If an error saying "[nodemon] app crashed - waiting for file changes before starting", try starting it again by running npm start